Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Range for teammates.
 			// 4th number = Range for assistant killers.
 			"Melee Range Reward"			"0,0,0,0"

+			// The pipebomb duration to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate durations with commas (",").
+			// --
+			// Durations limit: 4
+			// Character limit for each duration: 9
+			// --
+			// Minimum value for each duration: 0.0 (OFF)
+			// Maximum value for each duration: 999999.0 (Longest)
+			// --
+			// 1st number = Duration for killers.
+			// 2nd number = Duration for assistants.
+			// 3rd number = Duration for teammates.
+			// 4th number = Duration for assistant killers.
+			"Pipebomb Duration Reward"		"0.0,0.0,0.0,0.0"

 			// The punch resistance to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.